Royal Brighton Yacht Club

-The Royal Brighton Yacht Club (founded in 1875) is located at Brighton, Victoria, Australia at 253 Esplanade Brighton.
+The Royal Brighton Yacht Club (founded in 1875 as the Brighton Sailing Club) is located at Brighton, Victoria, Australia at 253 Esplanade Brighton.

 History

 Aerial panorama of Middle Brighton Pier and its fleet of yachts.
 February 2023.

-It is said to have all begun as a result of a chance race challenge between two gentlemen cleaning their boats on the beach at Middle Brighton in August 1875.
+The Brighton Sailing Club is said to have begun as a result of a race challenge between two gentlemen cleaning their boats on the beach at Middle Brighton in August 1875.
 One month later, the Brighton Sailing Club was established with fifteen members.
-By April 1876 the Club (now Brighton Yacht Club) had fifty-seven members and thirteen boats on the register.
-In 1877 the first building was erected on the site.
-The Club prospered despite the depression of the 1890s, and by the turn of the century was in a sound financial position with 167 members and a new clubhouse, opened in 1898.
-So popular was the Club that a branch was opened at Black Rock in 1903, later to become Black Rock Yacht Club.
+By April 1876, the Club (now Brighton Yacht Club) had fifty-seven members and thirteen boats on the register.
+In 1877, the first building was erected on the site.
+The Club prospered despite the depression of the 1890s, and by the turn of the century was in a sound financial position with 167 members and a new clubhouse that was opened in 1898.
+In 1903, a new branch was opened at Black Rock, later to become the Black Rock Yacht Club.

 Aerial panorama of Middle Brighton pier and its surrounds.
 February 2023.

-Keenly competitive, those early members enjoyed spirited Club racing and soon turned to inter-club and inter-colonial competition.
+Early members partook in club racing and soon turned to inter-club and inter-colonial competition.
 At the second inter-club regatta in 1878, thirty-four entries from four clubs vied for prize money in excess of £70.
-The regatta was a great success, attracting spectators from all parts of the city, and was to establish the Club’s reputation of excellence in race management that continues today.
-Then, as now, the Club’s facilities had constantly to be expanded, upgraded, rebuilt and refurbished.
-The pier was first extended in 1904, and a slipway built in 1907.
-The clubhouse required enlargement in that year also, perhaps to provide elbowroom necessitated by the newly obtained liquor licence!
+The regatta attracted spectators from all parts of the city, and was to establish the Club’s reputation of excellence in race management that continues today.
+The Club’s facilities had constantly to be expanded, upgraded, rebuilt, and refurbished.
+The pier was first extended in 1904, and a slipway was built in 1907.
+The clubhouse required enlargement in that year, as well.